Escobita/selenium/selenium-core/selenium-website/src/main/rst/selenium_rc.rst

 emails with the tests report, practically anything that a user can do with a common application.

-You can see some examples of this in the `Sample Test Scripts`_ section , where we will explain how to develop complex tests and leverage the power of a real programming language in them.
+You can see some examples of this in the `Sample Test Scripts`_ section, where we will explain how to develop complex tests and leverage the power of a real programming language in them.

 Basically, you will need to use Selenium-RC whenever your test requires logic